jkorb/logicalmethods.ai/content/textbook/formal-languages/index.md

 valid:

 1. [BERT](https://en.wikipedia.org/wiki/BERT_(language_model)) is either my
 favorite dog or an LLM, and BERT not an LLM.
-So, BART is my favorite dog.
+So, BERT is my favorite dog.

 2. Given that Ada is either on the Philosopher’s Walk or in the study, and she’s not in the study, she therefore must be on the Philosopher’s Walk.